How To File a Nursing Home Abuse Complaint In Arizona.

 The website of the Arizona Attorney General offers extensive resources for seniors and allows for the filing of complaints pertaining to consumer fraud, Medicaid fraud, and civil rights violations.
 The office also focuses on education and outreach, providing effective tools and information for seniors to arm themselves against abuse and popular scams.

 Elder neglect, physical abuse, emotional abuse, sexual abuse, or financial exploitation can leave the victim and their family members feeling helpless and hurt.
 You may wish to seek the caring and legal expertise of a qualified Arizona nursing home abuse attorney.
 A nursing home abuse attorney can help you understand what you may be entitled to, provide additional resources, and secure a nursing home settlement in your case.
+Contact us today for a free consultation at 480-634-7480.

 Senior exploitation is a serious problem in our society.
 If you have been affected by it, you know how devastating nursing home abuse can be.
 For more information, you may wish to familiarize yourself with the facts of elder and nursing home abuse to recognize the warning signs of abuse and protect yourself and your loved ones.
 If the abuse has already occurred, we encourage you to seek help from any of the organizations listed here.
 Abused elders and their loved ones do not have to struggle alone.